 Skip to main content

-• The source and target data sources have been added to NineData.
-For instructions on how to add data sources, see Add Data Source.
+• Add the source and target data sources to NineData.
+For details, see Add Data Source.

 • The source database type is OceanBase MySQL.

-3. On the page, click in the top right corner.
+3. On the Replication page, click Create Replication.

 Parameter